-But I can assure you that none of those situations come close to the stress of the morning drop-off line at the elementary school.
+But I can assure you that nothing prepares a person for the stress of the morning drop-off/pick-up line at the elementary school.

-Mainly because I don’t do well under pressure.
-Neither, apparently, does my son.
+Mostly because I don’t do well under pressure.

-And everyone knows that a second of real time equals like….almost an hour in line drop off time.
+And everyone knows that a second of real time equals almost an hour in line drop off time.
 So, I’d say that ninety eight years is actually being quite generous.

 1. I remind my son to unbuckle and put his backpack on right as we coast slowly towards the end of the car line.
 I say it all nice and friendly, but deep down, I’m already fighting the nervous tremors.